 Lisa Suennen is a venture capital investor and healthcare industry consultant.
 She is the Managing Partner of Venture Valkyrie Consulting, LLC, a firm that provides advisory services to corporate and independent venture capital funds and to large and small companies around investment and product strategy, innovation spin-outs, market development, partnerships and financing.
 Project areas of focus are healthcare IT, healthcare services and medical technology, as well as the intersection where these fields meet in digital health.

-Lisa is currently a member of the Qualcomm Life Advisory Board, a member of the Sanofi Integrated Care Advisory Board, a member of the Dignity Health Foundation Board, an Advisor to the California Health Care Foundation Innovation Fund, to innovation consulting firm Accelevate, Inc., and to HealthXL, an international digital health partnering organization Lisa previously served as a member of the Advisory Board of the U.S. Health and Human Services Office of the National Coordinator Investing in Innovations program.
+Lisa is currently a member of the Qualcomm Life Advisory Board, a member of the Sanofi Integrated Care Advisory Board, a member of the Dignity Health Foundation Board, an Advisor to the California Health Care Foundation Innovation Fund, to the BDC Capital Fund, to innovation consulting firm Accelevate, Inc., and to HealthXL, an international digital health partnering organization.
+Lisa previously served as a member of the Advisory Board of the U.S. Health and Human Services Office of the National Coordinator Investing in Innovations program.

 In 2015, Lisa was proudly featured as a Tech Superwoman in this Forbes article.
 She was also named to Onalytica’s List of Top Digital Health Influencers and Brands.
 In 2014 Lisa was named as one of the Top 50 People in Digital Health by Rock Health, Goldman Sachs, Fenwick & West and Silicon Valley Bank and also as one of !5 Disruptive Women to Watch in 2015 by Disruptive Women in Healthcare .
 In 2013 Lisa was named to the Healthcare IT News HIT Top 100 List.
 In 2011 Lisa was the recipient of the Director of the Year Award (Companies in Transition) from the Corporate Director’s Forum.
 In 2011 she was also was awarded the U.C.
 Berkeley Institute for Governmental Studies Outstanding Alumni Award.Since you are reading this you also know that Lisa writes a widely read blog on healthcare and healthcare investing found here at www.venturevalkyrie.com.
 Lisa is proud to note that this blog has been highlighted on the Forbes/Women 2.0 VC Women Who Blog List, on MedCity News’ list of 12 powerful female voices in healthcare innovation and social media, and on Health IT News’ list of the Top 10 bloggers to follow on Twitter.